hamzaaitbrik/RedditDMBot/README.md

 7 - Deletes the user from the list of users<br/>
 8 - Recalls get_usernames() and send_messages()<br/>

-# NOTE: Use the V2.0 instead of V1.0
+# Important: Use the V2.0 instead of V1.0
 In V2.0, the bot navigates to a private chat room to prevent the 'Fetching Messages' problem.
+V2.0 works like a charm.